 The University of Chicago’s Center for Latin American Studies mentorship program facilitates mutually beneficial exchanges and relationships between UChicago Latin Americanist alumni and current students in order to promote career exploration and advancement.

-CLAS offers various mentorship opportunities that allow students and alumni to connect with one another through one-time meetings, through long-term commitments, through campus events, or through career shadowing.
+CLAS offers various mentorship opportunities that allow students and alumni to connect with one another through one-time meetings, long-term commitments, campus events, and career shadowing.